 Francis Tumblety was a conman who posed as an “Indian herb doctor” in the US and Canada.
 Tumblety was in England during the Whitechapel murders and was known for acts of misogyny and charlatanism around the East End of London.

-Tumblety was forced out of his home in Boston after authorities accused him of malpractice with his patients and managed to avoid convinction.
+Tumblety was forced out of his home in Boston after authorities accused him of malpractice with his patients and managed to avoid conviction.

 He then arrived in England in mid-1888 and was arrested again for homosexuality.
 Tumblety also boasted to his friends of having a collection of wombs from “every class of woman” in his possession.